-Attending conferences and reading reports and articles, one can assume the whole world is evolving at a furious speed regarding online, digital, digitalisation, digitisation and digital transformation.
-If you feel you and your company are lagging or don't know what and how to prioritise, join the majority of companies - most are fumbling their way through this.
-You can download 6 examples of effective digital strategies at the end of this article.
+Attending conferences and reading reports and articles, one can assume the world is evolving quickly regarding online, digitalisation, digitisation and digital transformation.
+If you feel you and your company need to catch up or know what and how to prioritise, join most companies - most are fumbling their way through this.
+You can download six examples of effective digital strategies at the end of this article.

 Our definition is that the digital strategy focuses on using technology to improve your company's performance, whether creating new offerings or reimagining processes.
 The digital strategy specifies your organisation's direction to develop and complete competitive advantages with technology and its tactics to achieve these changes.

 Marketing usually sees a digital strategy as everything a company does when it comes online.
-IT usually refers to something with the cloud when they talk about a digital strategy.
+IT usually refers to something with the cloud when discussing a digital strategy.
 Operations consider it to be data analytics.
-The R&D manager sees digital strategy as online products.
+The R&D manager sees digital strategy as an online product.
 Financial as online revenue touchpoints.
 Legal sees online and digital as a problem.
 And so it goes.

-Digital transformation is very seldom the central part of business strategies.
-Most decision-makers know that they still only take incremental digital steps rather than having digital fully integrated into everything they do.
-They understand why they need to enrol digital, but not how and what.
+Digital transformation is only sometimes the central part of business strategies.
+Most decision-makers know that they still only take incremental digital steps instead of having digital fully integrated into everything they do.

-Most executives know that their companies are behind the curve in digital, and some ask me if they are already too late.
-It does not matter that they acknowledge that digital transformation is critical or essential if this is "not a top priority."
-However, a majority also recognise that their organisations are likely in denial about the need to transform.
-As a result, many say, their colleagues mistakenly believe that they are already pursuing the digital strategy.
+Most executives know their companies must catch up in digital, and some ask me if they are too late.
+It does not matter that they realise the importance of digital transformation if this is "not a top priority."
+Still, many also admit that their organisations are likely in denial about the necessity for transformation.
+As a result, many say, their colleagues often wrongly presume they are actively working towards the digital strategy already.

-But online and digital initiatives have been ongoing for more than two decades now.
-So after more than 20 years, everyone and everything should be onlinified and digitalised by now, but it is not.
+But online and digital initiatives have been ongoing for over two decades.
+By now everyone and everything should be onlinified and digitalised, but it still needs to be.

-Feel free to download the PowerPoint presentation where you find a classification of six types of digital strategies.
+You can download the PowerPoint presentation, where you will find a classification of six types of digital strategies.
 The three first are primarily offensive, targeting new demands, supply or business models.
 The last three are defensive by nature since they aim to improve what the companies using them do slightly.